dell/dell-terraform-providers/docs/CONTRIBUTING.md

 You may obtain a copy of the License at

     http://mozilla.org/MPL/2.0/

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.
 -->

 # How to contribute

 Become one of the contributors to this project!
 We thrive to build a welcoming and open community for anyone who wants to use the project or contribute to it.
 There are just a few small guidelines you need to follow.
-To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](https://github.com/dell/terraform-provider-powerflex/blob/main/CODE_OF_CONDUCT.md).
+To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Table of contents